Degenerative disc disease is often the cause of chronic low back pain and neck pain.

 Typically, over-the-counter pain medications can help reduce pain and inflammation.
 When these medications fail to provide the relief you need, epidural steroid injections can help reduce pain and inflammation from DDD.

-When your pain is reduced, undertake a physical therapy program to improve your strength, flexibility, and range of motion.
+When your pain is reduced, undertake a (opens in a new tab) to improve your strength, flexibility, and range of motion.
 Physical therapy can help you prevent further injury to your spine.
 You will learn how to build your spine muscles, good posture, and how to carry yourself to reduce pain and disability.

 If conservative measures fail to improve your pain, your fellowship-trained orthopedic spine surgeon at Orthopedic Specialists of SW Florida in Fort Myers has many options to decrease your pain.
 Our team of leading orthopedic surgeons in Fort Myers, FL are here to help.